inmyth/mmm-java/README.md

 - need to test on preSeq or pastSeq

 v.012
-- alpha State.
+- pre-alpha State.
 This would be equal to mmm in node.js
 - State manages order submission and trial

 v.011